 Relax!
 We’re here to serve you.
 If you’ve arrived in time for Sunday School at 10:00 a.m., our friendly greeters will meet you at the door and help direct you to the appropriate class.
 There are Sunday School classes available for all ages and clean professional nurseries for the infants and toddlers.

-The Sunday morning services begin at 9:00 a.m.
-(Early Service) and 11:00 a.m.
-(Main Service).
-There are children’s services during the morning services that are prepared especially for their needs and level of understanding.
+The Sunday morning services begin at and 11:00 a.m.
+There is a children’s service during the morning service prepared especially for their needs and level of understanding.
 Of course the nurseries are also available for the youngest ones.
 Sunday afternoon service at 2:30 p.m. is a highlight for many.
 Always encouraging and challenging, it is a weekly appointment you do not want to miss!
 There are nurseries for the afternoon service.

 The Wednesday evening meeting starts at 7:00 p.m. and is also held in the auditorium.
 This refreshing time of prayer and Bible study is also coupled with nursery service.